British Aerospace ATP: Operational history

 During 1988, the ATP entered commercial service with the regional airline British Midland.
 Numerous British airliners were quick to adopt and operate the type, including British Airways, Loganair, and British Regional Airlines.
 During the 1990s, various charter operators also adopted small fleets of ATPs.
 The air ferry company British World Airlines also opted to acquire several ATPs in a quick change configuration.

 During the late 1990s, the Scandinavian airline Sun-Air initiated a long-term plan to introduce jet-powered airliners into its fleet by 2000; as a step towards this, and to help handle increasing passenger traffic on its routes between Denmark and Britain, the company acquired a pair of second-hand ATPs during late 1997; further aircraft would follow.
 Around the same timeframe, the Spanish operator Air Europa Express became a sizable user of the type; in August 1998, it announced its intention to double its ATP fleet from six to 12 aircraft.

 Early sales efforts had been particularly focused on the North American market, BAE reportedly held negotiations with numerous carriers across the continent; the first success was an order for five ATPs from the Canadian carrier Avline.
 In September 1987, the American operator Wings West Airlines announced that it had picked the ATP as the winner of an international competition; the initial order for 10 airliners represented the ATP's breakthrough into the lucrative US market.
 Carl Albert, President and Chief Executive of Wings West, stated that the ATP was superior to its closest competitors, such as the De Havilland Canada Dash 8 and the Fokker 50, and claimed it offered the lowest seat-mile costs of any turboprop airliner.
 In practice, the only U.S. operator of the ATP in scheduled passenger service was Air Wisconsin, which flew as United Express on behalf of United Airlines via a code sharing agreement.

 During the mid-2000s, the ATP was being increasingly used to carry aerial freight with numerous operators.
 By December 2021, 12 aircraft reportedly remained in commercial service as cargo aircraft with West Air Sweden (10) and Deraya (2).

+End of service

+By 2023, most operators of the ATP had retired the ageing fleet, pursuing more modern aircraft.
+The remaining active airframes were scattered around East Africa, mostly in Kenya.

+BAE systems surrendered the type certificate in 2025, there was criticism from Kenyan operator EnComm Aviation, who used the type delivering aid for the World Food Program across east Africa.
+Since this has happened, Encomm's legal representatives are currently in dispute with BAE systems to challenge the removal of certification.
+However until anything develops, the fleet has effectively been grounded.